 Once you have your location planned out, the lens you want to use, the solar filter, and your solar sunglasses, you should be ready to go.

 Make sure your camera is set to RAW, you will want the increased flexibility of a RAW file for these photos.
 You may wish to shoot in RAW+JPEG, if you normally only shoot in JPEG.

 As the moon starts to move across the sun, start taking test shots.
 Put the camera into Manual Mode and Manual Focus.
 Look back at your notes you made during practice, and adjust the settings.
 Make sure everything looks good (exposure, sharpness, white balance).
 Once the images start looking good, you can turn on the Intervalometer and let the camera take photos on its own, while you enjoy the view.

 CAUTION: If the camera is left on Auto-Focus while using the Intervalometer, it will try to auto-focus every time it takes a photo.
 It's possible this will cause you to lose sharp focus.
 I recommend putting the lens to Manual Focus so that you know it is sharp.
 Just triple-check the photo is actually sharp (zoom in all the way).

-Once the Total Eclipse begins, you should remove your solar filter.
+Right before the Total Eclipse begins, within a few seconds, you should remove your solar filter.
 You can safely photograph the sun in this stage without it.
-This stage will last around 2 minutes, if you are in the direct path of the eclipse.
+This stage will only last around 2 minutes, if you are in the direct path of the eclipse.
 As soon as the Total Eclipse is over, you must put on the solar filter again.